 The NFWA sought support on college campuses, at churches, and from other unions, civic groups, and social organizations.
-Chavez recognized the importance of symbolic acts of protest and defiance, as did others such as Luis Valdez, who founded the theatrical troupe El Teatro Campesino to entertain pickets, boost morale, and train strikers.
+Chavez recognized the importance of symbolic acts of protest and defiance, as did others such as Luis Valdez, who helped create the theatrical troupe El Teatro Campesino to entertain picketers, boost morale, and train strikers.